WordPress.org vs WordPress.com: What Sets Each Platform Apart?

-Just to give you an idea of what kind of costs you’re looking at, it’s usually possible to find decent shared hosting plans starting at around $5 or less.
+Just to give you an idea of what kind of costs you’re looking at, it’s usually possible to find decent shared hosting plans for less than a few dollars.

 When it comes to domains, prices will vary significantly.
-However, it’s not uncommon to get a regular .com domain that costs around $10 per year.
-That means you may spend around $15 initially to set up the basics you need to run your website, plus the hosting costs.
+However, it’s not uncommon to get a regular .com domain that costs around $9/year.

 There are also plenty of premium plugins and themes you may want to use on your website.
-Costs can vary a lot depending on what type of tool you need, but premium plugins usually start at around $10 for a license, where themes tend to go for over $20-30.
+Costs can vary a lot depending on what type of tool you need, but premium plugins usually start at around $10/license, where themes tend to go for over $20-30.